This list was originally published in 2022. It has been updated to include Scream VI.

 Mickey Altieri (Timothy Olyphant) — Scream 2 (1997)

 Another of the secondary killers, Mickey exists primarily because there’s only so much one middle-age woman could do on her own.
 It’s hard to contend with any character played by Timothy Olyphant being forgettable, but the climax of Scream 2 is so centered on Mrs. Loomis that you don’t notice Mickey is even there.
 (To be fair, he’s “dead” for most of it.)
 Even his great performance (Timothy Olyphant!) gets overshadowed by everything Laurie Metcalf does immediately after.

-The other problem with Mickey: There’s never really any doubt that he’s a serial killer.
-Yes, the Scream series repeatedly relies on the misdirect of an Occam’s razor killer: the creepy guy who you think can’t possibly be Ghostface because it would be too obvious?
+The other problem with Mickey: Like Detective Bailey, there’s never really any doubt that he’s a serial killer.
+Yes, the Scream series repeatedly relies on the misdirect of an Occam’s razor killer: the creepy film obsessive who you think can’t possibly be Ghostface because it would be too obvious?
 Surprise, he did it!
 But Mickey is so heavily hinted at — including casually revealing knowledge that only the killer would have midway through the movie — that his unmasking doesn’t provoke any response.
 Beyond that, he’s not someone the characters seem to have much emotional attachment to, making his predictable betrayal more of a shrug.